DCurrent/openbor-script-damage/README.md

 # DC Damage
-Control applying damage to entities.
+Control applying and handling damage to entities.
 Full readme in progress.

 ## Dependencies
 None